Shimanga/Climate-Resilience-Project-Portfolio-For-SADC-Simulation/README.md

-## Climate Resilience Project: Southern Africa
+## Climate Resilience Project: Southern Africa Simulation

 **A Python analysis of climate patterns, vulnerability, and future risk in Southern Africa.**